-The German index is within a secular bull market trend to the upside.
+The German index is within a secular bull market trend.
 The cyclical swing within the secular bull trend peaked or is maturing.
 A trading approach will most likely outperform a buy-and-hold strategy during the next few years.

 Short-Term Dax Elliott Wave Analysis

 We have warned about a bigger correction in the DAX on May 21st.
 Back then we assigned higher odds that the correction resolves to the upside eventually.
 A couple of weeks later, on June 4th, we warned about the possibility that a cyclical top occurred in the DAX already.
 We specified it on May 22nd 2018 (not January 2018!).
 We motivated that possibility due to our observations regarding the US President’s relationship towards Germany.
 As of now, that high has not been reached again.
 Moreover, the fear of a trade war is not fiction any longer.
 A trade war between the Trump administration vs China and the EU became reality.
 Multiple bullets have been shot during the past couple of weeks.